soheeparklee/soheeparklee.github.io/_posts/2025-12-10-DAW-system-3-8-partitions.md

 ✔️ **Volume**

-- volume: set of partitions with the same format
+- volume: **set of partitions with the same format**
+- several partitions with the same format
 - example: in the example above, there are several NTFS
 - they all together `1, 4` create a `volume NTFS`
 - several ext `2, 5` create `volume ext`

-- ❓ If I format a volume, is it the same as formatting a partition?
+- ❓ **If I format a volume, is it the same as formatting a partition?**
 - No, if we format partition 3, we are just losing the data
 - If we format the volume NTFS, we are also losing the OS and the data
 - also destroy data and kernel
+- ⚠️ If you format the volumne, you will format all the partitions of the same format

 - ❓ If windows OS is formatted, but the logical partition with data is still there,
 - you can access the data if you pass it through the communication tunnel